 Dr Ben Jeffes (DEdPsy Gdip PGCE BAHons)

 I have now been working as an Educational Psychologist for 6 years.
 I spent 3 years working for Hertfordshire County Council and was made a Senior Educational Psychologist in 2015.
-I currently work as an Associate Educational Psychologist for the London Boroughs of Harrow and Hillingdon.
-During this time I have worked with nursery-age children all the way up to sixth formers with a wide range of social, behavioural and learning difficulties.
+I currently work in private practice and as an Associate Educational Psychologist for the London Borough of Harrow and for Hertfordshire.
+During this time I have worked with nursery-age children all the way up to university students with a wide range of social, behavioural and learning difficulties.
 I have provided assessments and reports for Special Educational Needs tribunals, attended tribunal hearings and acted as a Special Educational Needs expert for Hertfordshire.
-I am also an honorary member of the Institute of Education, UCL tutoring team for their Professional Doctorate in Child, Educational and Adolescent Psychology.
-Alongside my Local Authority work I do occasional assessment and consultation work for private schools including Fairley House (one of London's leading schools for children with Specific Learning Difficulties).
+I have also been an honorary member of the Institute of Education, UCL tutoring team for their Professional Doctorate in Child, Educational and Adolescent Psychology.
+Alongside my Local Authority work I do educational assessments for solicitors in legal aid cases and consultation work for private schools including Fairley House (one of London's leading schools for children with Specific Learning Difficulties) and Ellern Mede (a private children's hospital in North London).

 My doctoral thesis was on the subject of supporting children with severe reading difficulties and this is a particular area of interest for me.
 I have also completed accredited training on supporting children who have attachment difficulties and associated emotional and behavioural concerns.
 My work in this area has involved delivering extensive training to school staff to help them develop a nurturing approach in their schools in order to create a supportive, safe environment for these children.

-I work primarily in North London, Hertfordshire and the surrounding counties.
+I work primarily in North London, Essex and the surrounding counties.

 I am registered with the Health Care Professions Council and am a member of the Association of Educational Psychologists.